DSR-RHIT/creating-reproducible-reports/pages/composing.md

 ![Figure 1.
 Applying a force to the load cell using a precision weight](load-cell-setup.png)
 ```
 The square brackets enclose the figure caption and the parentheses enclose the file path to the image file.
 In this case, the Rmd and image file are in the same directory, so no additional relative path information is needed.

+### Using Word styles

+You can specify a style reference for producing a docx file.
+In brief, the steps are:

+- Use R Markdown to create a Word document (we've done this step)
+- Save this Word document as the style reference
+- Edit the styles in the style reference.
+Save.
+- To the YAML header, add a `reference_docx` argument